Creative arts

 Stage 6

-In Stage 6, students apply the knowledge learnt in the elective course to music in the senior years in strength based course.
+In Stage 6, students build on the knowledge and skills developed in the elective course, applying them in a strength-based approach in the senior years of Music.

-Student is required to complete an aural and musicology examination, an up to 2 minute composition, performance with sight singing based on the mandatory topic (Music of the Last 25 Years).
-Students choose an elective option from performance, composition or musicology based on their strengths and interests based on their consulted additional topic choice.
-This strength based approach allows students to develop their practice and achieve consistently outstanding results in music 2.
+In HSC Music 2, students complete an aural and Musicology examination, a composition of up to two minutes, and a performance with sight-singing based on the mandatory topic.
+They also choose an elective in Performance, Composition or Musicology, aligned with their strengths and additional topic.
+This approach helps students develop their practice and achieve consistently outstanding results in Music.

 Incursions and workshops

-Every year, the staff at Manly Campus provides incursions and excursions to assist music 2 and extension students, which includes active professional composers and performers to work one on one with each student, providing specialist instruction and reinforcing the work undertaken in the classroom.
+Every year, the staff at Manly Campus organise incursions and excursions to support Music 2 and Music Extension students.
+These include sessions with professional composers and performers who work one-on-one with students, providing specialist instruction and reinforcing the work undertaken in the classroom.

 Facilities and resources